conrad619/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="Sending an uplink frame"
 />

-- If you get a response in your TTN live data feed as in **Figure** below, than you are all set!
+- If you get a response in your TTN live data feed as in **Figure 20** below, then you are all set.

 ::: tip 📝 NOTE
 Be sure to have this window opened prior to sending data through the RAK Serial Port or you will not be able to receive the packet sent.
-Logging out your The Things Network acccount would also clear all the data sent and not being able to receive packets sent.
+Logging out your TTN acccount would also clear all the data sent and not being able to receive packets sent.
 :::

 <rk-img